KDT2006/mygit/README.md

-branch [<name>]           List branches or create a new one at HEAD checkout <branch>         Switch to a branch and restore the working tree merge <branch>            Merge the given branch into current (fast-forward or 3-way; conflicts pause for manual resolution)
+branch [<name>]           List branches or create a new one at HEAD checkout <branch>         Switch to a branch and restore the working tree merge <branch>            Merge the given branch into current (fast-forward or 3-way; conflicts pause for manual resolution) status                    Show working directory status (modified tracked files vs index, and files not yet in the index)
 ```

+### Status output

+`mygit status` prints a minimal working directory summary:

+- `modified:` files that are currently in the index, but whose on-disk content no longer matches the blob hash recorded in the index.
+- `unstaged:` files that exist in the working directory but are not in the index yet (untracked files).

+If neither category has entries, it prints `Working directory clean.`

 ## Design Goals & Limitations